esthermdev/tourney-app-pp/index.md

 We collect several types of information from and about users of our application, including:

-- Personal information: Such as your name, email address, and profile picture when you create an account.
+- Personal information: Such as your name, email address, and the team you are associated with when you create an account.
-- Team information: Including team name, roster, and performance statistics.
+- Team information: Including team name, team profile picture, and team description.
 - Tournament data: Such as schedules, scores, and standings.
 - Device information: Including your mobile device ID, model, and manufacturer, and information about the location of your device.